deekshachugh/msan622/homework3/README.md

 ###Crime Rate Overview###

-I was curious to know that more about the various U.S states illiteracy rate and its association with Murder rate..
+I was curious to know more about the various U.S states illiteracy rate and its association with Murder rate.
 I chose bubble plot over Heatmap because the attributes like population and area of the states along with other features can be well shown in the Bubble plot.
 I included Murder rate, Illiteracy rate, State Names, Population and Region to show how illiteracy rate is related to Murder rate for different states of U.S. I chose regions or divisions to color the bubbles and shown state names on top of it.
 I tried to increase and decrease the size of the bubbles to see that it is visually appealing.